CDCR has embarked on an innovative project to offer reduced and free telephone phone calls and tablet access to those in our care.

 What was involved from vision to implementation?

 Babby: The initial step was to envision what communications and services would benefit our incarcerated citizen population the most.
 The pilot launched in 2018 was done to evaluate tablet technology in CDCR institutions by testing tablets in five locations.
-As we learned how effective the tablets were in the area of communication, along with the parts of the technology and user experience that needed to be improved upon, we used the information to form the solicitation proposal for the statewide communications/technology contract.
-Now that the procurement is complete, we can focus on how to best implement the communication and tablet technology to deliver the most benefit to our CDCR population.
+As we learned how effective the tablets were in the area of communication, along with the parts of the technology and user experience that needed to be improved, we used the information to form the solicitation proposal for the statewide communications/technology contract.
+With the procurement complete, we can focus on implementing the communication and tablet technology to deliver the most benefit.

 What challenges did you face?